Lemuel-Noah-Fernandez/MTRX2700-assignment1/README.md

 ### Serial Input and Output (Ex.
 3)

+This module focuses on serial interface to send and receive data

 ### Hardware Timer (Ex.
 4)
 This module develops functions which utilise the built in hardware timer of the HCS12.
 The first useful function is `variable_delay`, which can cause a delay of which the length is determined by both the `delay_length` variable and the prescaler.
 This gives a range of 2.5ms to over 5.8 hours of delay.
 A default prescaler of 4 is chosen, which sets each increment of `delay_length` to take 10ms.
 For example, a 1 second delay could be achieved by setting the `delay_length EQU 100`.
 Note that this variable's value must fit into register D (16-bits).